Trump to China: Thanks for trying with North Korea

 "I think the President's direct engagement with President Xi of China and the fact that now you've seen China turning back coal shipments from North Korea, making changes in the ability of people to travel by air from Pyongyang into China and other measures that they may well take in the future demonstrates the hands-on diplomacy that President Trump has brought to this," Pence told CNN.
 "That's what it will take."

-Trump also defended his decision not to label China a current manipulator -- something he pledged during the campaign -- because of their work on North Korea.
+Trump also defended his decision not to label China a currency manipulator -- something he pledged during the campaign -- because of their work on North Korea.

 "Why would I call China a currency manipulator when they are working with us on the North Korean problem," Trump wrote in April.
 "We will see what happens!"